tektutor/openshift-nov-2021/Day2/README.md

 kubectl get pods
 ```
 In the above above, you may replace deployments with deployments or deploy

 Same way, you may replace replicasets with replicaset or rs

-similary, you may interchange pods with pod or po
+Similary, you may interchange pods with pod or po

 You can also list multiple K8s objects at one shot as shown below
 ```